1. Home

 • Imagine you spend $200 a month on your electricity bill from your utility company before going solar.

-• Your solar panel system can produce enough electricity to cover 80% of your needs.
+• Your solar panel system produces enough electricity to cover 80% of your bill.

-• Because you need 80% less power from the utility, your monthly electricity bill is now down to roughly $40 per month.
+• Because you need less power from the utility, your monthly electricity bill is now down to roughly $40 per month.
+(Solar production and savings vary throughout the year.
+An electric utility’s set fees and non-bypassable charges will affect monthly savings.)

 • If your payment on the solar loan is less than $160 per month, then you’re saving money overall, even while paying for the solar power system.